-- All 11 focus group participants were familiar with the concept of seasonal hydrological forecasting and 10 regularly used SHF in their everyday job (according to results from interactive session 1 - 'What are seasonal hydrological forecasts?').
-Using post-its, participants noted that -Hydrological Outlook UK (CEH, 2018) and the associated raw forecasts from the analogue, hydrological and meteorological models (which are produced in Partnership by the UK Met Office, Centre for Ecology and Hydrology, British Geological Survey, Environment Agency, Natural Resources Wales, Scottish Environment Protection Agency and Rivers Agency Northern Ireland), were the main sources of SHF information currently being used, primarily for flood and drought outlook, and groundwater monitoring and river flow projection purposes.
-Scientific research, - operational planning and sharing of information with other organisations in the water sector were also listed as reasons for engaging with SHF.
-It's important to note that no prior definitions or information were provided and no restrictions or guidance was placed on what participants should write down.
-This suggests that many in the water sector are using SHF to obtain an insight about whether the upcoming season will be drier or wetter than normal, but that they also believe SHF potentially have - 20 the capability to forecast possible flood and drought risk, which could be used to support decision-making and provide better preparedness.
-This is an encouraging starting point, although many participants noted that this potential is not currently being realised due to the uncertainty and coarse spatio-temporal resolution of SHF e.g., Hydrological Outlook UK forecasts are only published monthly for the main UK river basins.
+All 11 focus group participants were familiar with the concept of seasonal hydrological forecasting and 10 used SHF in their everyday job.
+Hydrological Outlook UK (CEH, 2018) and the associated raw forecasts (which are produced in 25 Partnership by the UK Met Office, Centre for Ecology and Hydrology, British Geological Survey, Environment Agency, Natural Resources Wales, Scottish Environment Protection Agency and Rivers Agency Northern Ireland), were the main sources of information being used, primarily for flood and drought outlook and groundwater monitoring purposes.
+Scientific research, operational planning and sharing of information with other organisations in the water sector were also listed as reasons for engaging with SHF.
+Participants recognised the potential for SHF to provide better preparedness for floods and

-Participants recognised the potential for SHF to provide better preparedness for floods and droughts, plus benefits to 25 decision making; however, they agreed that this is not currently being realised due to the uncertainty and coarse spatiotemporal resolution of SHF.
+30 droughts, plus benefits to decision-making; however, they agreed that this is not currently being realised due to the uncertainty and coarse spatio-temporal resolution of SHF.